 As veterinarian medicine grew in knowledge and skill, anesthetics became safer for cats.
 Today, spaying and neutering your pet is a normal everyday procedure with a qualified veterinarian.

 It is generally accepted that a healthy kitten weighing two pounds or more at eight weeks old can be spayed or neutered with proper aftercare with little chance of complications.

 Many veterinarians prefer neutering at about five months of age when the kitten is a good size to handle.

 Waiting after a female’s first heat is not a good option as it opens the door for ovarian or uterine cancers and diseases.

-In the male, behavioral problems, such as spraying and aggression, are minimized with pediatric (early) neutering.
+In the male, behavioral problems, such as urine spraying and aggression, are minimized with pediatric (early) neutering.

 Traditionally, six months was the age accepted by veterinarians to spay or neuter a cat.
 This has changed considerably with safer surgery methods.
 The American Veterinary Medical Association (AVMA) Board of Directors endorses early spay/neuter if the kitten is healthy and the veterinarian feels it would be safe.